paulburkhardt/Rede_Labs/GREEN_AGENT_DOCUMENTATION.md

 #### Time Structure & Phases

-The simulation runs for **5 days** with alternating seller and buyer phases:
+The simulation runs for a number of days (e.g. we assume **5 days** for this example) with alternating seller and buyer phases:

 ```mermaid
 sequenceDiagram